MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ![Screenshot of Step content failed to load message.](media/step-content-failed-load.jpg "Screenshot of Step content failed to load message")

 You can't place any additional 3D models at this point.
 If a model was previously placed in the world, it will be represented as an exclamation point icon to authors and operators.
-[Learn more](hololens-app-place-holograms.md)
+[Learn more about warnings and how to reduce step complexity](hololens-app-place-holograms.md)

 ## Is there an out-of-the-box integration with Dynamics 365 Field Service?